 Discover the Street and Mural Art of Valparaiso

 With so many alleys and passages, Valparaíso was an urban artist’s dream, even before street art was legalized in 1990.
-Today the cities walls, buildings, and staircases have been turned into an outdoor gallery by artists from all over the world.
+Today the city’s walls, buildings, and staircases have been turned into an outdoor gallery by artists from all over the world.

-There is a free street art walking tour which you can take.
+There is a free street art walking tour that you can take.
 Alternatively, discover the art as a matter of course as you make your way through the town.
 Spot the commissioned murals by famed local duo Un Kolor Distinto whose pieces have become synonymous with the street art scene here.

 One of the most famous barrios, on one of the most famous cerros, Concepción has become a must-see tourist attraction.
 The neighborhood is covered in incredible murals and street art and littered with eclectic stores, art galleries, restaurants, and cafes.
 Climb the stairs or take the funicular to the top.
 Visit in the late afternoon to see it in the magic hour and catch the dramatic sunset over the pacific.

-Some other cerros worth exploring include Cerro Alegre, Cerro Bellavista and Cerro Cordillera.
+Some other cerros worth exploring include Cerro Alegre, Cerro Bellavista, and Cerro Cordillera.

 Museo Naval y Maritimo

 Seafarers and historians will appreciate Chile’s national maritime museum.
-The museum holds an impressive collection of art, models and artifacts documenting a long naval tradition.
+The museum holds an impressive collection of art, models, and artifacts documenting a long naval tradition.
 Much of the collection is dedicated to the War of the Pacific which Chile fought against Peru and Bolivia.

 - Address: Paseo Veintiuno de Mayo 45, Playa Ancha, Valparaíso, Chile